AlaskaAirlines/AuroDesignTokens/docs/buildTokenPipeline.md

 }
 ```

-### Running Style Dictionary (options)
+### Running Style Dictionary (Options)

-To run Style Dictionary, you simply need to require the dependency and call the function.
-This will work in any Node.js instance.
+To execute Style Dictionary, simply require the dependency and call the function.
+This can be done in any Node.js instance.

 ```js
 // Required dependency